DOwdev/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-Project built with HTML, CSS, JS, jQuery and AJAX for the front-end, and Node, Express and MongoDB for the backend back-end.
+Project built with HTML, CSS, JS, jQuery and AJAX for the front-end, and Node, Express and MongoDB for the back-end.

 ## Screenshots